 In many cases, commands and queries are not available on a particular TTY type.
 A command may be available at a QFADS TTY, for example, but not at a QTADS TTY.
 Such restrictions are indicated in the command description.
 These restrictions are based on the office configuration in use.
-In addition, Table 9-2 provides a list of the TTY devices and the commands they accept.
+In addition, the following table provides a list of the TTY devices and the commands they accept.

-Table 9-2 Device to con nmand cross-reference Device Commands it accepts QTADS FD, FI, FZ, RA, RR, RQ, RD, B, BX, BE, O, I, WP, WI, WD, WA, L, P, CW, CD, CQ QFADS RT, B, BX, BE, WP, WR, S, CW, CD, CQ
+Device to command cross-reference

+Device Commands it accepts

+QTADS FD, FI, FZ, RA, RR, RQ, RD, B, BX, BE, O, I, WP, WI, WD, WA, L, P, CW, CD, CQ

+QFADS RT, B, BX, BE, WP, WR, S, CW, CD, CQ